 Learning laboratories/case study reviews/tutorials

 These sessions are designed to provide you with a range of exercises that will allow you to explore the content material in a more of a “hands on” approach through the use of clinical scenarios and different learning modalities.
 These sessions will be designed to assist you with the development of the knowledge, skills and attitudes for this stream.

 Assessment DetailMarks for your assessment will be based on a combination of the written assignment, presentation of tutorial assignments from the workbook, and on selective subject examinations

 (Semester 1 OSCA and Semester 1 and 2 written examinations)

 ALL assessment tasks must be completed to a satisfactory standard (this should generally be considered as a minimum of 55%), in order to achieve an overall passing grade in the Human Biology IIOH stream.
 Redemption opportunities may be provided throughout the year.

-Any supplementary assessment will be by written examination or OSCA.
+Any supplementary assessment will be by written examination.

 No information currently available.

 Grades for your performance in this course will be awarded in accordance with the following scheme: